THE ANNUNCIATION CATHEDRAL

 Activities: Besides the service to the Cathedral, the guild participates in retreats and fellowship.
-Past activities have included the preparation for and service of the Patriarchal Visit and the 2010 Clergy-Laity Congress.
+Past activities have included the preparation for and service of the Patriarchal Visit in 2008 and the 2010 National Clergy-Laity Congress.

 (St. Kyriaki Patron Saint whose feast day is July 7th)